Diamond Color Explained in Plain English

 Conclusion

 Understanding diamond color can feel like deciphering a foreign language, but now you’re equipped with the knowledge to make informed decisions.
-Whether you’re shopping for an engagement ring, a pendant, or a pair of earrings, remember that diamond color is just one factor in a broader equation.
+Whether you’re shopping for an engagement ring, a pendant, or a pair of earrings, remember that diamonds color is just one factor in a broader equation.

 Prioritize quality and brilliance over color alone.
-Use your knowledge of diamond color grades to find a stone that fits your budget, but don’t forget to also consider other factors like cut, clarity, and carat weight.
+Use your knowledge of diamonds color grades to find a stone that fits your budget, but don’t forget to also consider other factors like cut, clarity, and carat weight.

 If you’re ready to start shopping, take your newfound understanding and head to a reputable jeweler.
 Your perfect diamond is waiting!